 Continuous rentals that last thirty days or longer are exempt from transient occupancy tax.
 If claiming exempt rentals, we require documentation like a copy of the short term lease, or the recap spreadsheet from your online rental platform (AirBnB, VRBO, etc…).

 This is a common source of confusion for taxpayers since AirBnB misleadingly claims to collect “local occupancy taxes” for its hosts.
-In fact, AirBnB and other rental platforms only collect the 5.3% Virginia Retail Sales Tax and not the local transient occupancy tax of 8%.
+In fact, AirBnB only collect the 5.3% Virginia Retail Sales Tax and not the local transient occupancy tax of 8%.
 The host is still responsible for filing the local return and paying the local tax.